 The following cannot be deducted from an employee’s pay:

 - Cash shortages if the register is used by 2 or more people

 - Check losses if the employee is given the discretion to accept or reject any check

 - Losses due to property damage, faulty workmanship, stolen property, and customer default unless these losses are due to the employee’s willful or intentional disregard of the employer’s interest.

-The statute of limitations for bringing Kentucky labor law claims is five (5) years – meaning back wages can be recovered from the time of the filing of a lawsuit going back 5 years in time.
+The statute of limitations for bringing forward Kentucky labor law claims is five (5) years, so back wages can be recovered back to five years from the time of filing.

 Can I be required to work overtime?

 Yes.
-Kentucky state law does not limit the number of hours employees can be required to work.
+State law in Kentucky doesn’t limit the amount of hours employees can be required to work.

 Can my pay rate be changed?

 Yes, as long as you are informed of the change prior to doing any work at the new rate.